 It’s a gorgeous and not freezing day here.
 To steal a line from religious folk I’ve seen on the T.V. – Can I get an Amen?!
 I feel 100% grateful to have not lost power during that wretched stretch of sub-zero temperatures.
 What a nightmare to hear of friends shivering at 40 degrees indoors.
 Hoping they are feeling some much needed warmth!

 As we were enjoying them, I thought on my Grandma Tess’s father Gyorgy.
-He emigrated from Jenkovce, Slovakia in 1900 on the S.S.
+He emigrated from Jenkovce, Slovakia (Austria at the time) in 1900 on the S.S.
 Pisa, at the ripe age of 18, with a whopping $2.50 in his pocket (about $70 today).
 He was a coal miner in and around Springfield, Illinois for the rest of his life and, rather sadly, died of black lung.
-I imagined him feasting on a runza, a simple all-in one in its own container, while down in the mine; the delicious, fortifying comfort of home.
+I imagined him feasting on a runza, this simple all-in one in its own container, while down in the mine; the delicious, fortifying comfort of home.